Music Boundary Detection using Convolutional Neural Networks: A comparative analysis of combined input features: Audio Processing

-We now remove $L/p$ lag bins in the time dimension at the beginning of the distances vector $D_{i,l}$ and in the equalization factor vector $\varepsilon_{i,l}$, and we apply Eq. \ref{max_pool} with max-pooling factor $p_2$.
+We now remove the first $L/p$ lag bins in the time dimension of the distances matrix $D$ and in the equalization factor matrix $\varepsilon$, and we apply Eq. \ref{max_pool} with max-pooling factor $p_2$.
 Finally we obtain the SSLM applying Eq. \ref{R}.

-where $\sigma(x) = \frac{1}{1+e^{-x}}$\\
+where $\sigma(x) = \frac{1}{1+e^{-x}}$.\\

-Once the SSLM has been obtained, we pad $\gamma$ = 50 time frames of pink noise at the beginning and end of the SSLM and MLS matrices and we normalized each frequency band to zero mean and unit variance for MLS and each lag band for SSLMs.
-Note also that if there are some time frames that have the same values, the cosine distance would give a NAN (not-a-number) value.
+Once the SSLM has been obtained, we need to pad some noise to the begin and end of the SSLM because the labels which are used to train our model will be given to the NN as Gaussians (see section \ref{sec:dataset}), so the first and last labels need information in their left and right sides respectively.
+We add the noise to the begin and end of the SSLM and MLS by padding them with $\gamma$ = 50 time frames of pink noise at the beginning and end of the MLS matrix.
+Then we then normalized each frequency band to zero mean and unit variance for MLS and each lag band for the SSLMs.
+Note also that if there are some time frames that have exactly the same values, the cosine distance would give a NAN (not-a-number) value.
 We avoid this by converting all this NAN values into zero as the last step of the SSLM computation.